+2. Notice of Banking a Hire-Back: When an employee elects to bank a hire-back or pay for holiday work, the employee shall notify the Shift Commander within four (4) hours of reporting for duty on the hire-back or holiday date. .
 3. Requesting to Use Hire-Back Bank Time (Non-Holiday): In order to request Hire-Back Bank time, the employee must have the time in the bank.
-The time must be requested in increments of four (4) hours.
+The time must be requested in increments of one (1) hour, with a minimum of four (4) hours.
 A Request to Use Hire-Back Bank Time form shall be completed by the employee and submitted to the Shift Commander.
 All requests will be recorded with the date and time they are received.